intelsdi-x/snap-plugin-lib-go/examples/snap-plugin-collector-rand-streaming/README.md

 Here you will find an example plugin that covers the basics for writing a stream collector plugin.

 ## Plugin Naming, Files, and Directory
-For your stream collector plugin, create a new repository and name your plugin project using the following format:
+For your streaming collector plugin, create a new repository and name your plugin project using the following format:

 >snap-plugin-[plugin-type]-[plugin-name]